SanyueHan/chinese-chess/note.md

-display upgrade:
+display:
 1. use chinese tab characters to draw the line on board
 2. configurable board color, piece color

-function:
+game:
 1. five character input
 2. input by coordinate
-3. revert
+3. ai give hint
 4. save the game
 5. load from pre-saved games
-6. draw decision and full rules: 增加长将检查
+6. use api to record player action remotely

-7. ai give hint
+core:
-8. use api to record player action remotely
+draw decision and long attack

 code:
 optimise speed using switch case